 Learn Korean on a budget: Money Saving Tips

-Unless you’ve got some spare cash sitting around and are willing to nose dive and jump all the way into studying Korean.
-I suggest looking online first and seeing what you can find.
+Unless you’ve got some spare cash sitting around I suggest looking online first, and seeing what you can find.
 There’s plenty of free martial up for grabs.

 Before you commit anytime and money to studying I would suggest taking a few beginner Korean courses on Youtube.

 Down below is a video is a concise 20 minute video that will introduce you to the Korean language.

 Best Ways To Learn Korean For Free

 TTMIK have volumes of material to study from.